Onest-io/onest-whitepaper/README.md

 Whitelisted accounts, are able to perform any VOTE burn during the first 555 blockchain days.

 ### VOTE use cases
-VOTE can only be used once, by burning itself.
+VOTE can only be used once, by sending it to the VOTE Reserve Pool (burn).

 #### Vote for or against a OIP
 A OIP has 30 active vote days, after the net VOTE becomes consensus.